Shinkai Karokhail: Political career

 Moreover, she was also one of the few voices behind the Elimination of Violence Against Women Bill which was approved by the President of Afghanistan in 2009.
 She was the only parliamentarian alongside other female leaders from various departments to be invited to witness the signing of the bill by President Hamid Karzai.

+In 2021, after the return of the Taliban, she fled to Canada, where her children reside.
+She currently lives in Mississauga.

 Interests

-Mrs. Karokhail focuses on development, economic Security, good governance, Justice and transparency, Human rights, regional cooperation & security, women, peace and security issues as well as lobbying for more women in the inner circle of power.
+Karokhail focuses on development, medicine, economic security, good governance, justice and transparency, human rights, regional cooperation & security, women, peace and security issues as well as lobbying for more women in the inner circle of power.